Today, I discuss the ways to grow as an individual.

 Firstly, we are going to remove distractions.
 The fewer bad habits you have, the more time, energy, and money you possess.
 Next, find good practices to improve your efforts.
 For example, spending the last ten minutes of every hour walking around can help you remain focused and active.

 Lastly, ignore weak individuals.
 Ignore anyone who wants to belittle you because you wish to pursue virtue.
 People who don’t care about your virtuous growth are not worth your time.

 With these habits and actions in place, you need to work.
 Everything you’ve done up to this point has made you stronger and given your mind a clear vision.
 As you push yourself forward, you’ll feel better and more capable.
 You will grow, and your doubts and fears will rescind.

 5. Provide rewards and embrace your rational pride

-For example, rewarding yourself a trip to Paris for successfully brushing your teeth for a week is excessive, expensive, and ridiculous.
-However, rewarding yourself a candy bar after a week of healthy eating is more reasonable.
+For example, rewarding yourself with a trip to Paris for successfully brushing your teeth for a week is excessive, expensive, and ridiculous.
+However, rewarding yourself with a candy bar after a week of healthy eating is more reasonable.

 You Have To Grow or You Will Feel Lost